BurningForceKin/ModularSynthStuff/README.md

 # Doei
 Doei is a headphone amp, based on the CMoy schematic.
 Prototype tested.
 V1 not tested yet.

 To Do: Redesign panel.
 Add instructions.

-Test V1.
+V1 Test notes: Use UNSHROUDED header for power.
+A100K pot works, but A200K might be even better.
+New panel needed!

 # PACO!
 PACO! is a simple routing module, double signal splitter or bypasser.
 It's just a bunch of jacks connected to a toggle switch.

 To Do: Add photos.
-Find toggleswitch that fits footprint.
+Add new SPDT footprint.

 # Tuner